akkadotnet/akka.net/docs/community/contributing/documentation-guidelines.md

 > [!NOTE]
 > In the future this won't be necessary.
 Once DocFx3 ships native support for folder and file-level redirects will be supported: [https://github.com/dotnet/docfx/issues/3686](https://github.com/dotnet/docfx/issues/3686)

-### DocFx Hygeniene
+### DocFx Hygiene

-This section of the documentation explains the DocFx Hygeniene the Akka.NET project employs in order to ensure that:
+This section of the documentation explains the DocFx hygiene the Akka.NET project employs in order to ensure that:

 1. It's easy to correctly link between documents;
 2. To reference code samples directly from the source code of the project, so those code samples are updated automatically when they're modified in-source; and